-' I will get it for myself,' said Scraphina, ' and in the meanwhile I beg of you to leave me.
-I thank you, I am sure, but I will be obliged if you will leave me.'
-The Countess deeply courtesied and withdrew.
+'I will get it for myself,' said Seraphina; 'and in the meanwhile I beg you to leave me.
+I thank you, I am sure, but I shall be obliged if you will leave me.
+The Countess deeply courtesiel, and withdrew.